From Plantation To Bohemian Enclave

 In the early years, Holland Village was occupied by plantations and nurseries on both the Jalan Merah Saga and Lorong Mambong sides.

-It was the Dutch, who was the first community to settle in the Holland area.
-The district was named in honour of Hugh Holland, an early Dutch resident, who was a well-respected architect known for his acting pursuits.
+As her name suggests, it was the Dutch, who was the first community to make its presence felt in the Holland area.
+In fact, the district was named in honour of Hugh Holland, an early resident, who was a well-respected architect known for his acting pursuits.

 Later, members of the British army made their homes in the semi-detached and terrace houses here, now known as Chip Bee Gardens (the Jalan Merah Saga side).
 You could almost visualize English kids playing on the front porch while daddy drives home from Dempsey Camp in his Ford Consul!